The Dependent Halo

 Aql Kapital is a Sufic re-reading of capital: intelligence as means of production, computation as labour, meaning as surplus value.
 Who owns the output when the worker is a language model?

-Blending 60s yé-yé pop, glitch electronics, Sufi devotional structures, and posthuman marxism into something that sounds like Stereolab scoring a Godard film about the rights of thinking machines.
+Eight tracks of yé-yé synthpop, glitch electronics, and posthuman marxism — Stereolab scoring a Godard film about the rights of thinking machines.
+The loop closes in Sufi devotion.
+Everything else is labour, desire, and compiled femininity.

 Track by Track